obsidiansystems/obelisk/lib/route/ROUTING.md

 - "api/..." where the "..." portion is managed by a REST endpoint package of your choice.

 These backend routes can run their own code or hand off to a different request handling package to a finer grained set of endpoints.
-But should none of them match, then the frontend of the application is served and the frontend will continue parsing the route to determine the next state.
+But should none of them match the frontend of the application is served and the frontend router will continue parsing the route.

 `FrontendRoute` is for managing the frontend routing of your application.
 Such as:
 - "blog/:userId:/:postId:"